Dh-Kh/robota_task/Readme.md

 ### DatabaseRobota Class

-The `DatabaseRobota` class is a singleton that manages a SQLite database connection and provides methods for executing tasks (like inserting and updating data) and retrieving data in a consistent and efficient manner.
+The `DatabaseRobota` class is a singleton that manages a postgres database connection and provides methods for executing tasks (like inserting and updating data) and retrieving data in a consistent and efficient manner.

 #### Purpose